JohanneBW/CDS_Spatial_Analysis/README.md

 **Introduction**

 This repository contains my exam projec for my Spatial Analytics class in Cultural Data Science.
+My project deals with the connection between traffic accidents in relation to spatially clustered data points.

 **Software Framework**